 Thread the end of the cable through the fittings in the brake actuating arm.
 The ferrule fits under the rubber boot.
 Loosen the cable clamp bolt, put the cable under the clamp plate, pull it taut and retighten the bolt.
 Using a bicycle cable cutter (preferred) or a SHARP pair of wire cutters cut the brake cable so that a few inches extend beyond the clamp bolt.

 !
-IMPORTANT NOTE!
+IMPORTANT SAFETY NOTE !

-The end of the cut cable must be sealed or it will fray and cause a safety hazard.
+The end of the cut cable MUST be sealed, or it will fray and cause a serious safety hazard.
+Those wires are sharp!
 Crimp on one of the included cable ends.